LeeMorinUCF/ECP3004S21/demo_18_PP_Ch_13_Sorting/README.md

 ```

-In the demo script, we will run this test to see how "fast"" they are.
+In the demo script, we will run this test to see how "fast" they are.

 You will see that they are much slower than the built-in sorting function,
 since our algorithms are thousands of times slower.